qk693516337/Kemono-Downloader/readme.md

 Built with PyQt5, this tool is designed for users who want deep filtering capabilities, customizable folder structures, efficient downloads, and intelligent automation, all within a modern and user-friendly graphical interface.

 *This v5.0.0 release marks a significant feature milestone.
 Future updates are expected to be less frequent, focusing on maintenance and minor refinements.*
-*Update v5.1.0 enhances error handling and UI responsiveness.*
+*Update v5.2.0 introduces multi-language support, theme selection, and further UI refinements.*
 <p align="center">
   <a href="features.md"><strong>📚 Full Feature List</strong></a> •
   <a href="LICENSE"><strong>📝 License</strong></a>